-I'm a fouth-year PhD candidate in Mathematical Sciences at Carnegie Mellon University in Pittsburgh, advised by Steve Awodey.
-My research interests lie in category theory, topology and logic; I'm currently working on the categorical semantics of dependent type theory in the context of natural models.
+I'm a fouth-year PhD student in the Mathematical Sciences Department at Carnegie Mellon University in Pittsburgh, advised by Steve Awodey.
+My research interests lie in category theory and logic; in particular, the categorical semantics of dependent type theory in the context of natural models.
 I also do a lot of teaching, and I work as a Graduate Teaching Fellow at the Eberly Center.
 I did my BA and MMath degrees at Cambridge (Robinson College) from 2009 to 2013.

 |Semester||Course code||Course name||Role|

 |Fall 2014||21-259||Calculus in Three Dimensions||TA|

 Email.
 The best way to get hold of me is by sending an email to cnewstead-at-cmu-dot-edu.